Photic/portfolio/README.md

 Provided that you have the required dependencies installed, ei Rust, Node, NPM and Cargo with cargo-watch plus the tailwindcss cli globally.
 I will not go into details on how to install these, as there are plenty of guides out there on how to do it.

-## Templating
+## Conditional rendering

 Because I am not going to use a frontend framwork, Iv opted to do some conditional_rendering of my html code.
 This was nessecary because of how handlebars and HTMX works.
 The problem statement is like this.

+### Problem

 If I am at: